Cubs vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Joe Ryan (5-1) to the mound for his eighth start this season.
+- Louie Varland (0-0) will take to the mound for the Twins and make his fourth start of the season.

 |Opponent